pgRouting/pgrouting/doc/turnPenaltyGraph/pgr_turnPenaltyGraph.rst

 .. |third| image:: images/restrictions.png
    :align: middle

-3. Apply turn penalties by modifying the cost of the edges in the turn_table that represent turns you want to apply penatlies to.
+3. Apply turn penalties by modifying the cost of the edges in the turn_table that represent turns you want to apply penalties to.

 .. code-block:: none